Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Introduction

+$\cdot$ While the solution built is global-in time (as it is classical for the axi-symmetric no swirl setting) the phenomenon described is not expected to persist as $t\to +\infty$.
+More precisely, for each $T>0$ we build a solution that approaches the leapfrogging dynamics in a suitable uniform sense as $\ve \to 0$ for $\tau\in [0,T]$ in the scaled time variable $\tau = t/|\log\ve|$.
+Numerical simulations \cite{yamada}, \cite{AN} show that the leapfrogging dynamics does not persist in time beyond a few crossings of the vortex rings involved.
+In fact, even in the two-dimensional case the typical long-time behavior is mixing or turbulence, so that long-time uniform localized vorticity is not generic.

+$\cdot$ We point out that the setting $k = 2$, $q_1 = - q_2$ does not simplify the situation: the Euler equation cannot be reduced to finding rotating or travelling wave type solutions.
+The existence of time-periodic solutions following the associated reduced periodic dynamics is a very difficult question.
+In case it exists it is probably extremely unstable.
+Global-in-time dynamics for other type of vortex configurations in the $2$-dimensional Euler equations has been constructed in \cite{zbarsky}.

+$\cdot$ We point out that the dynamics of a single vortex ring for the Navier-Stokes system has been considered in \cite{ButtaCM1}, and very recently in \cite{gsv2} with an approach closely connected with the one here, using the Lamb-Oseen self-similar vortex (which has a Gaussian decay).

-In Theorem \ref{teo}, all individual rings in the vorticity expression \equ{mm} have similar positive circulations, which is what leads to the leapfrogging phenomenon.
-Another interesting dynamics of vortex rings is the case of opposite sign circulations, namely dipole dynamics.
-This is closely related to various scenarios for potential singularities in axi-symmetric Euler flows, see \cite{child2008, child2018, choi2017, elgindi, hou2014}.
-Our approach may also be applicable to the analysis of dipole dynamics.
+$\cdot$ In Theorem \ref{teo}, all individual rings in the vorticity expression \equ{mmx} have similar positive circulations, which is what leads to the leapfrogging phenomenon.
+Another interesting situation is the case of rings with opposite sign circulations, namely dipole dynamics.
+This is related to various scenarios for potential singularities in axi-symmetric Euler flows, see \cite{child2008, child2018, choi2017, elgindi, hou2014}.

+In the next section we explain in detail the scheme of the proof of Theorem \ref{teo} which is carried out in the subsequent sections.